-The consolidated capital requirement of the trading book positions, the counterparty risk exposure and the foreign exchange risk exposure represented HUF 21.97 billion in total, primarily due to the capital requirement of the foreign exchange risk exposure.
+The consolidated capital requirement of the trading book positions, the counterparty risk exposure and the foreign exchange risk exposure represented HUF 31.3 billion in total.

 The OTP Group is an active participant in the international foreign exchange and derivative markets.
 Open foreign exchange positions of group members are restricted to individual and global net open position limits (overnight and intraday), and to stop-loss limits.
 The open positions of the OTP Group outside Hungary, except for the Bulgarian DSK (the EUR/BGN exposure of DSK under the current exchange rate regime does not represent real risk), were negligible in comparison with either the balance sheet total or the regulatory capital.
-Therefore, the group level foreign exchange risk exposure was concentrated at the Issuer.
+Therefore, the group-level foreign exchange risk exposure was concentrated at the Issuer.